jritchie17/reporttestingapp/README.md

 ### Generate the PDF report
 First save your comparison results to a CSV file.
 In the GUI this can be done via **File -> Export Results**.
 Scripts under `src/analyzer` can also write the output directly.
+When exporting you will be prompted to enter optional testing notes which appear in the PDF and HTML reports.
+The exported CSV now includes a new **Issue** column describing each mismatch.
 Once you have a `results.csv` (see `sample_data/comparison_results.csv` for an example), run:
 ```
 python src/reporting/generate_pdf_report.py